-This measure assesses the percentage of members, ages 18-50 years, with a primary diagnosis of low back pain who did not have an imaging study (e.g., plain X-ray, MRI, CT scan) within 28 days of diagnosis.
-A higher percentage indicates appropriate treatment (i.e., the proportion for whom imaging was not performed).
+This measure assesses the percentage of members, ages 18-50 years, with a primary diagnosis of low back pain who did not have an imaging study (i.e., plain X-ray, MRI, CT scan) within 28 days of diagnosis.
+A higher percentage indicates appropriate treatment (i.e., imaging was not performed).
 This is a claims-based measure.